 For moderate and severe injuries, optimization of ventilation, oxygenation, and brain perfusion; treatment of complications (eg, increased intracranial pressure [ICP], seizures, hematomas); and rehabilitation

 Multiple noncranial injuries, which are likely with motor vehicle crashes and falls, often require simultaneous treatment.
 Initial resuscitation of trauma patients is discussed elsewhere (see Approach to the Trauma Patient Approach to the Trauma Patient Injury is the number one cause of death for people aged 1 to 44.
-In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
-Of intentional injury deaths, more than 70%... read more ).
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more ).

 At the injury scene, a clear airway is secured and external bleeding is controlled before the patient is moved.
 Particular care is taken to avoid displacement of the spine or other bones to protect the spinal cord and blood vessels.
 Proper immobilization should be maintained with a cervical collar and long spine board until stability of the entire spine has been established by appropriate examination and imaging (see Spinal Trauma: Diagnosis Diagnosis Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
 Occasionally, the spinal nerves are affected.
 The anatomy of the spinal column is reviewed elsewhere.
 Spinal... read more ).
 After the initial rapid neurologic assessment, pain should be relieved with a short-acting opioid (eg, fentanyl).